ShymaShameer/Library-Managment-Portal/README.md

 ## 📖 About

 The **Library Management Portal** is a full-stack data application built as part of a group project at **WBS Coding School**.
-It provides a simple, intuitive interface for managing a personal library — tracking books, registered friends, and loan activity — all backed by a MySQL database.
+Developed in just **4 days** as part of an intensive bootcamp sprint, it provides a simple, intuitive interface for managing a personal library — tracking books, registered friends, and loan activity — all backed by a MySQL database.

 ---